splendidcomputer/cora_project/README.md

 In this project we have used the MultiLayer Perceptron (MLP) with five fully connected layers which itslef is a parametric model.

 Neural networks do the feature extraction internally and achieve higher accuracy.
-Deep learning model architecture used in this project:
+Deep learning model architecture used in this project has the following architecture:
 Input	512	256	dropout	128	dropout	64	10	7

  ![alt text](https://github.com/splendidcomputer/cora_project/blob/main/model_plot.png)